openSUSE/hpc/Documentation/HPC-Packaging.md

     which is to provide the modules files to add all required files and directories.

-13. If a (library) package installs a modules file, it needs to check if it has been chosen as the default on unistall and remove this default.
+13. If a (library) package installs a modules file, it needs to check if it has been chosen as the default on uninstall and remove this default.
     This can be handled by placing the macro
     ```
     %hpc_module_delete_if_default